UBC-STAT/stat-538/docs/group-project-page.md

 format is your choice – just be consistent.
 Make sure to cite the source of your data as well.

+### Deliverable 3: Oral Presentation (20% of the 45% total for the project)

+Each group will make an oral presentation.
+Each presentation should be less than 15 minutes long, and consist of slides that summarize the material that you plan to include in the report.
+This will be presented in the last two lectures of class.
+At the end of each presentation there will be a 5 min slot for Q&A. Although this is a group presentation, each student will be evaluated individually based on presentation skills, ability to respond to questions, and participation in other presentations.

 ### Deliverable 3: Final Report (30% of the 45% total for the project)

 Each group will create a final electronic report (max 2000 written